ujikstark/videoshopping-be/README.md

 4. To retrieve all videos: Send a GET request to `/videos`.
 5. To create a new video: Send a POST request to `/videos` with the required details in the request body.
 6. To retrieve the details of a video with associated products and comments: Send a GET request to `/videos/:id`, replacing `:id` with the video ID.
+7. To retrieve the products associated with a specific video: Send a GET request to /videos/:videoId/products, replacing :videoId with the video ID.
+8. To retrieve the comments associated with a specific video: Send a GET request to /videos/:videoId/comments, replacing :videoId with the video ID.
-7. To create a new product associated with a video: Send a POST request to `/products` with the required product details in the request body, including the `videoId`.
+9. To create a new product associated with a video: Send a POST request to `/products` with the required product details in the request body, including the `videoId`.
-8. To create a new comment associated with a video: Send a POST request to `/comments` with the required comment details in the request body, including the `videoId`.
+10. To create a new comment associated with a video: Send a POST request to `/comments` with the required comment details in the request body, including the `videoId`.

 ### Conclusion